Former opposition party leader freed in Cambodia

-PHNOM PENH, Cambodia (AP) — A Cambodian government spokesman says Kem Sokha, the leader of the former main opposition party who has been held been for a year on a treason charge, was released on bail Monday.
+PHNOM PENH, Cambodia (AP) — The leader of Cambodia’s now dissolved opposition party was released on bail Monday after being jailed for a year on a treason charge, a government spokesman said.

 Kem Sokha was arrested last September on the basis of years-old videos showing him at a seminar where he spoke about receiving advice from U.S. pro-democracy groups.
 His opposition Cambodia National Rescue Party denied the treason allegation, calling it politically motivated.

-Another court last November dissolved the opposition party, saying it was plotting with U.S. assistance to overthrow Hun Sen’s government.
+Another court last November dissolved the opposition party, saying it was plotting with U.S. assistance to overthrow the government of Prime Minister Hun Sen, who has led the country for decades.
+With no credible opposition, Hun Sen and his party won July elections to extend his stay in power, in a vote seen by much of the international community as unfair.

-Phay Siphan, a government spokesman, said the Phnom Penh Municipal Court released Kem Sokha of the now-dissolved Cambodia National Rescue Party as requested by his lawyers.
+Phay Siphan, a government spokesman, said the Phnom Penh Municipal Court released Kem Sokha on Monday as requested by his lawyers.
+He did not provide details.

 Most Read Nation & World Stories